Quane78/LamaBot/README.md

 The language of the bot is in French, i will probably try to make the bot in English language.

+# Usage

+The prefix of the bot is "m!".

 # Statut

 The bot is still in development.